Crebel95/MakeChangeProject/ReadMe.md

 - Git

 ## Lessons Learned
-- Gained understanding of Casting and Java
+- Gained understanding of Casting.
-- Practice use of using a Scanner
+- Practice use of using a Scanner.
+- Learned how to use Math.round for rounding decimal numbers.
+- Practiced using conditional statements: if, else if, if.
+- Practiced using multiple methods
+- Improved simple math skills